Covid-19 testing for students and staff

 - What does the test involve?

 The test is called a lateral-flow test.
 It involves taking a swab from your mouth and nose.
 The process takes just a few minutes.
-You will be notified of the test result by email or text within 24 hours by NHS Test and Protect, and possibly much faster.
+You will be notified of the test result by email or text within an hour of the test by NHS Test and Protect.

 The test is an effective way to identify cases but it does not mean you are negative.
 To identify as many cases as possible, it is necessary to take two tests ideally 3 days apart.
 If you can’t take two tests, one test can still provide some reassurance.
 A negative test still means that there is a risk of becoming infected and spreading the virus.